CodebyJet/GA-Project-3-Frontend/README.md

 This bit was slightly rushed, as we lost time fixing some components and getting the map to work.

 ## Wins?
-Overall, my biggest win from the project, was just working through the bugs we had, and solving them.
+- Overall, my biggest win from the project, was just working through the bugs we had, and solving them.
+- A more thorough approach to stand ups.
+- Learnt more on how to fully construct an app, and seeing how the individual parts of it all, fitted together.

+## Challenges?
+- Next time would be to pick a more regularly updated component - As previously stated, the React Simple Maps, was not as up-to-date as we had hoped.
+So next  time, I would explore the options available, more thoroughly.
+- Better communication on what tasks were fully completed.
+One of the team was more eager to mark off tasks as completed, when they had not been tested, and were just lifted from MUI - If I was to start this again, in the planning stage, I would clarify what complete meant to everyone, as it turned out we had different versions of complete in our heads.

+## Bugs?
+On the map, when hovering over a country, the continent does jitter and shake - I believe this is to do with the styling.

 ## Future Improvements:
 In future iterations, I would to implement a carousel effect on the home page, so go through entries people had made about countries.
 Also rather than just the flag of the country, if there is a database of just some nice scenic views from that country, would be nicer.